 However, not all wrongful deaths involve sudden accidents or collisions.
 We also see cases involving medical malpractice or defective products, including defective drugs or medical devices.

 Some of these situations may be overlooked, as the victim’s family might assume they simply died from an illness.
-If you suspect a family member’s medical care was inadequate or that a medication or medical device may have contributed to their death, please speak with a wrongful death lawyer to learn more.
+If you suspect a family member’s medical care was inadequate or that a medication or medical device may have contributed to their death, please speak with a personal injury lawyer in Duluth with experience in wrongful death to learn more.

 What if the Decedent Was the Victim of a Crime?